 LIGHTING.
 This is absolutely crucial.
 The light must fall from the front and be dispersed.
 In the attached recording it can be seen that in our case, after testing many different solutions, we decided to use two rectangular paper lamps from IKEA store, arranged them at the two sides of the screen at an average power level.
 Image quality (assessed with the FaceReader algorithm) was thus almost the maximum.
 In addition, this solution is very aesthetic.

 MODULAR CONSTRUCTION.
-Modular structure might work very well, eg. in the case of buying furniture.
-However, in the case of software it can be a great burden.
-Unfortunately FaceReader 5.0 is not a unitary product that would provide all of the features needed.
+The modular structure might work very well, eg. in the case of buying furniture.
+However, in the case of software, it can be a great burden.
+Unfortunately, FaceReader 5.0 is not a unitary product that would provide all of the features needed.
 To perform the analysis using a method based on the FACS system, you should purchase an additional module for a price similar to the basic version.
 To perform a little more complex analysis, you need to buy another module called Project Analysis.
 To record a video from several sources at the same time, you should buy additional Media Recorder 2.0.
 And so on.
-It seems that this is due to marketing idea rather than care for user experience.
+It seems that this is due to marketing idea rather than care about user experience.
 It would be much easier to have it all from the beginning and to the end, especially if you are not familiar with the product.
 It might be difficult to grasp its functions, and the buyers expect fully operational product, not just bait for further purchases.

 To sum up, FaceReader 5.0 is a very useful program with accuracy which clearly improves with each new version (current version 5.0 came in early 2013).
 However, it requires a great deal of preparation and appropriate conditions for video recordings, as well as one's own idea for data analysis based on detailed reports.